 3. Use Necklet

 If you love to layer your necklaces, you are probably familiar with them getting stuck together and tangling forever.
 In order to solve this nagging issue, having a necklet in your jewelry box is a life savior.
-Necklet helps you layer necklaces while preventing them from tangling by separating them at the clasp.
-This way, you can rock your layered necklace without worrying about them getting tangled.
+Using the necklet separates the necklaces from the pendant and prevents them from mixing and helps you layer the layers.
+In this way, you can store your layered necklace without worrying about going around.

 4. Hanging Your Necklaces

 Rather than keeping all of your necklaces in a jewelry box, you may consider to use a necklace tree or create your own necklace hanger.
 It can be quite an achievement to display your most beautiful in your bedroom or wardrobe.
 You can use pins and a bulletin board in order to make a fun and unique jewelry hanger.
 It could be something specifically designed for you to delicately keep all of your necklaces safe and secure without the worry of tangling.
 In other respect, you should keep in mind that heavy necklaces might not hang very securely on the pins.

 If you have extra business cards lying around the house, this could be a fantastic idea, as you will essentially be making your own display cards for jewelry.
 You can cut one slit on either side of the business cars by using scissors.
 Then, you can easily clasp and slide each half of the chain.
 You have to be sure that it is set tightly and securely in order to avoid tangles.

 6. Bag Your Necklaces While Traveling

 You may want to insert your necklace into a small and snap closure bag and leave the clasp closure outside of the bag.
 Try to pull off the small baggie as much as you can.
 That little bag will protect the necklace you put into it without tangling the chains together.

 Recommended Products on Amazon